Christmas in Mexico City 2024 (A Local’s Guide to the Best Events, Christmas Culture, and More)

 Buñuelos

-Buñuelos are your crispy dessert fix, akin to sweet, fried dough.
+Buñuelos are your crispy dessert fix similar to fried dough.

 Typically, they’re drizzled with syrup or sprinkled with sugar, perfect for a post-dinner treat.